pactus-project/pactus.org/docs/guide/run-compile.md

 zarb key inspect ~/zarb/keystore/private_key_1.json
 ```

-If you want to see the private key, run inspect command with `-e` flag.
-Run this flag with great
+If you want to see the private key, run inspect command with -e flag.
+Run this flag with great caution.

 ```
 zarb key inspect -e ~/zarb/keystore/private_key_1.json